 BALMUDA K01M The Toaster

-What We Like: New technology, perfectly toasts bread
+What We Love: New technology, perfectly toasts bread

-What We Don’t Like: Lack of digital display, expensive
+What We Don’t Love: Lack of digital display, expensive

 Balmuda, a Japanese brand founded by Gen Terao who was a musician that got into design and manufacturing after his band broke up, created a sleek toaster oven that might be worth seeking out if you like to stay up on the latest tech.

 The toaster oven uses steam technology, with the help of a small water vessel on the side of the toaster, to surround your bread in a thin layer of steam that keeps your bread moist while browning it.
 Users report that this technology does make rolls fluffier and toast spongier.
 The 1300-watt toaster oven can also support baking small trays of cookies, brownies, or even veggies and proteins.

 So it’s pricey and not flawless.
 The most glaring deterrent here is the lack of a digital display for the timer and the dials can be tricky for some people to see and use.
 There's also the issue of needing to handwash all the removable parts, instead of placing them in the dishwasher.